-A crash is more sudden than a stock market correction, when the market falls 10% from its 52-week high over days, weeks, or even months.
+A crash is more sudden than a stock market correction, which is when the market falls 10% from its 52-week high over days, weeks, or even months.
 Each of the bull markets in the last 40 years has had a correction (and often several).
 It's a natural part of the market cycle that wise investors welcome.
 Such a pullback allows the market to consolidate before going toward higher highs.